'Homeland' Declassified: Battles, Backlash, CIA Meetings and a Secret Call With Edward Snowden

 GORDON And then FX passed.
 They thought Damages had been problematic because it was a serialized, but David Nevins had just started at Showtime.

-DAVID NEVINS (THEN-EXEC VP ORIGINAL PROGRAMMING AT SHOWTIME) The first couple days on the job, Rick slipped the script to me.
+DAVID NEVINS (THEN-PRESIDENT OF ENTERTAINMENT AT SHOWTIME) The first couple days on the job, Rick slipped the script to me.

 ROSEN That was on a Friday.
 On Saturday, David is on the phone saying to me, "If you give me this show, I'll order it to pilot right now."
 I said, "How can you do that?
 Have you already spoken to Les [Moonves]?"
 He said, "I have Les' backing.
 I'm ordering it."